CERN/CTW/mods/ctw_technologies/README.txt

 	-- Level on the technology tree where this tree element is drawn.
 Determined -- by a topological sort.
 Do never specify this manually }
+Documentation (doc mod) is automatically generated from TechDef.

 TechState = {
 	state = string,